byrchkins/byrchkins.github.io/README.md

-# Guiding Players In Video Games
+# 2 Tips for Guiding Players In Video Games
 (Visualized in Minecraft)